Frustrating and time consuming, creative blocks are part of the creative process.

 As adults and especially when stuck in a creative block instead of hanging your head low and falling into a depression trying to think through a creative solution, it’s better to take a time out.
 Walk away, stop thinking about it.
 Turn off the mental visuals and refocus on something entirely different.
 Walking away in and of itself is almost as much as a challenge as breaking through the creative block.
 However it’s a great way to get out of the visual rut that has you stuck.

 As a solo worker you need to make more of an effort to connect for collaborations.
 Luckily there are countless ways to make connections to others in the creative field.
 Online forums, social media groups, Meet-ups and more.
+A great way to get past the creative block is to build bridges from your island to others.

 Above all, don’t force it.
 Creative blocks are an ebb and flow.
 Lean into it, trust your process, step away when you need to.
 Don’t fear that you’ll never get your vibe back.
 You will.